-If the implant gets stuck during the insertion, back out the implant by setting the drill unit to low speed and put it in reverse.
-Make sure that the alignment is correct and re-insert the implant.
-If confirmed hard compact bone, start with 50 Ncm.
+If the implant gets stuck during the insertion, take the implant back out by setting the drill unit to low speed and putting it in reverse.
+Make sure that the alignment is correct and reinsert the implant.
+In the case of confirmed hard compact bone, start with 50 Ncm.

-If the flange of the implant does not fully reach the bone surface using the drill unit, the final insertion can be carried out manually, by carefully using the counter torque wrench.
+If the flange of the implant does not fully reach the bone surface using the drill unit, the final insertion can be carried out manually by carefully using the counter torque wrench.